Natural Environment Research Council (NERC) GW4+ Doctoral Training Partnership

 - Climate change, Impact and Sustainability

 Studentships are for 3.5 years and are open to UK and EU applicants who have been resident in the UK since September 2017.
 A limited number of studentships may be available for EU applicants not meeting the residency requirement.

 A full studentship covers UK/EU tuition fees, maintenance at the UKRI standard doctoral stipend rate (£15,009 per annum, 2019/20 rate), an allowance of £11,000 for research expenses and a budget of £4,000 for training.

 You will be registered at Bath, but the training programme includes opportunities for collaborations between the institutions and research organisation partners.
 The research organisation partners are:

 The NERC GW4+ DTP also brings together a consortium of over 30 Collaborative Partners from industry, policy and third-sector research organisations.
 Collaborative Partners provide opportunities for workplace secondments, CASE support for relevant projects and student training opportunities.

 Identify a project

-Identify a project or projects that you are interested in by browsing the list of available projects, then apply through our online application system.
+Applications for September 2020 entry are now open.
+You can identify a project or projects that you are interested in by browsing the list of available projects.

 You can apply for more than one project, although supervisors may take in to account your interest and commitment to their particular project.
 If you apply for multiple projects, please indicate the titles and lead supervisors of all projects for which you wish to be considered in the 'Your research interests' section of the online application form and supply a separate personal statement for each one.
 Each application for an individual project will be considered separately by the project supervisors.